Celesteg55/Kansas-food-insecurity-analysis/README.md

 ## Workbook Overview

-The `kansas_food_insecurity_analysis.xlsx` Excel workbook contains a comprehensive analysis of child food insecurity rates across Kansas counties from 2018 to 2022.
+The `kansas_food_insecurity_cleaned.xlsx` Excel workbook contains a comprehensive analysis of child food insecurity rates across Kansas counties from 2018 to 2022.
 It includes:

 - Cleaned and structured raw data imported from the KIDS COUNT Data Center.
 - PivotTables summarizing yearly average food insecurity rates statewide and detailed county-level statistics.